sdellis/lambertvilleporchfest/artists/essie-and-keith-kenny.md

 ---
 id: 908099
-title: "'22  Keith Kenny"
+title: "Keith Kenny"
 year: "2022"
-name: " Keith Kenny"
+name: "Keith Kenny"
 bio: If the audience at a Keith Kenny show were to close their eyes for the performance they would swear that there was a full band on stage.
 The audience, however, is too busy dancing to the one-man acts layered guitar